CHECK BACK IN 2026

 Gloucester Festival of Archaeology

-In partnership with Gloucester Cathedral and several organisations and Heritage venues in Gloucester.
+In partnership with Gloucester Cathedral and several organisations and heritage venues in Gloucester.
 Working together we bring a host of activities designed to appeal to residents and visitors alike by encouraging everyone to look up and down and explore the city for the day through a range of run and low-cost activities.

-Through a series of talks and events in amazing venues like Gloucester Cathedral and The Folk of Gloucester, we will be shining a light on the amazing Priories and Friaries in Gloucester and the archaeology that has been undertaken.
+Through a series of talks and events in amazing venues like Gloucester Cathedral and Museum of Gloucester, we will be shining a light on the archaeology.Â

 whats on